In This Article

 - Lung complications, including pneumonia

-- Mental illness such as depression and antisocial personality disorder
+- Mental illnesses such as depression and antisocial personality disorder

 - Sexual dysfunction (for men)